 However romantic it seems, it still affects me financially.

 Whenever I take time off, and it can be a month or two at a time, it impacts my finances.
 I never feel bad for taking time off work, but my account does.

-I’ve read 5 financial books, and I know how to distinguish assets from liability, I know how to invest, and put the big part of my “savings” into silver.
+I’ve read 5 financial books, and I know how to distinguish assets from liability, I know how to invest, and put a big part of my “savings” into silver.